 more informationMore information: Publications - Google Scholar | Issued Patents - Google Patents | LinkedIn

 I like to innovate and try to deeply influence both the industry and the academic communites, and transitively our society, with my efforts.
 Several ideas from my projects and patents manifest themselves in mobile, ecommerce, graphics, and other products created by multiple companies and used all over the world daily by hundreds of millions of people.
 I have been very fortunate to work on several exciting projects with great colleagues and clients and to have my work covered by the world’s leading newspapers and appear on the covers of several technical publications and in industry analyst reports.
-I was elected a Fellow of the ACM in 2020 and Fellow of the IEEE in 2008 for my contributions to pervasive computing.
+I was elected a Fellow of the ACM in 2020 and Fellow of the IEEE in 2008 for my contributions to mobile, wearable, and pervasive computing.

 From 2012-2016, as a Manager and then as the Chief Scientist and Senior Manager for IBM Commerce Research I was responsible for creating innovative and scalable analytics driven solutions for omnichannel commerce.
 These include Contextual Customer Engagement, Real Time Personalization, Local Events Marketing Kit, and Demand Forecasting.
 I conceived and championed the IBM Commerce Advanced Solutions HUB (CASH) that is leveraged for big data commerce solutions such as Local Event Marketing Kit and IBM Watson Order Optimizer.
 Early prototypes of my work, CLAsSIC (Contextual Location Analytics for Smarter Commerce), led the vision for IBM's Metropulse offering (related announcement).